 - French Press for Coffee

-Just as it says, personal items.
+Just as it says, this box or bag is for all personal items.
 All of your clothes, toiletries, daily items used when getting dressed and ready – even if all you do while camping is wash your face and brush your teeth, having access to everything is good for moral!

 - Toiletries (We love face wipes and on the go toothbrushes)